oslabs-beta/Palaemon/README.md

 ## How to Connect to Google Kubernetes Engine

 1. Install gcloud CLI on your local machine : https://cloud.google.com/sdk/docs/install
+  - If you have having problems with the gcloud CLI, try using `curl https://sdk.cloud.google.com | bash`, and make sure to update your $PATH
+  - If you are still having issues, trying restarting your terminal.
 2. Initialize the gcloud CLI : https://cloud.google.com/sdk/docs/initializing
 3. Connect your gcloud CLI to your GKE cluster here : https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl
 4. Follow the steps here to deploy the Prometheus UI, and you can forward the prometheus UI to local port 9090 : https://cloud.google.com/stackdriver/docs/managed-prometheus/query